Cammack, Indiana: Economy & Social Life

 Cammack has long been a hub for local businesses and industry.
 The Reed Brothers Feed and Coal store, operated by Mike and Robert Reed, served the community until 1970.
 Before the feed store, the location was home to a grain elevator originally built on the site of David Cammack's sawmill.
 Over time, industries shifted, and by the 1970s, a fishing lure company occupied the old elevator space.

 One of the most well-known establishments in Cammack is Pete's Grocery, which has been a gathering place for locals since it was built in 1931.
 Owned by Pete Davis since 1959, the store remains largely unchanged and maintains a nostalgic atmosphere.
 It serves as an informal town center, where residents gather to discuss local events and reminisce about the past.
 Davis was even named honorary mayor by the late Gib Fuller, a former Delaware County official.

-In 1902, Cammack became a focal point for political gatherings.
-A newspaper article reported preparations for a large Republican meeting and the event was set to feature speeches by prominent figures, indicating the town's active participation in regional political affairs.

 Despite the decline of some businesses such as mills and blacksmith shops, Cammack has seen continued investment.
 Dick Howe, a former resident, has restored several key buildings, including the old grocery store, which he converted into a diner called Cammack Station.
 This diner serves sandwiches and ice cream and aims to attract more visitors to the area.
 Howe has also undertaken the restoration of Carpenter's Hardware and several other business buildings, working to modernize the town while preserving its historic charm.
 Cammack also continues to host businesses like a shoe repair shop and a salon.

-Though Cammack has evolved over time, though its residents remain dedicated to preserving its heritage.
-The Cammack Days Festival, held annually in August, celebrates the town's history and serves as a reminder of its past.